 The Challenge Academy Trust Board is responsible for determining the Admissions Policy for all its member academies.
 In undertaking this responsibility, Trustees will be guided by the law and will conform fully with the national admissions code.
 The Trust Board ensures that our academies comply with academy admissions legislation requiring local authorities to coordinate admissions arrangements in their area.

+This policy applies to the Trust's academies in the Warrington area.
 In the Warrington area, the Trust is a member of Warrington Borough Council's Co-ordinated Admissions Scheme.